markmarkyesyes/Educational-Intervention-Management-System/toImplement.md

 Create Tier Two Worksheet
-  -Make sure all inputs for the district template are included
+  //-Make sure all inputs for the district template are included
     //-conditionally populate tier intervention radio options
     //-serve student data into hidden fields
     //-serve previous problem id as the devault value for the textarea
     //-serve previous intervention descriptions as hidden input fields and display lists
     //-label pm tools
-    //-import teacher names as datalist (via helper) -make sure progress details(group one) will have select buttons where only one can be selected at a time -second group of progress details can select multiple -break each section into partials
+    //-import teacher names as datalist (via helper)
+    //-make sure progress details(group one) will have select buttons where only one can be selected at a time
+    //-second group of progress details can select multiple
+    //-break each section into partials
   -Review validations
+    -add note as to mins/session validation
   -Make sure the data is persisted to a Document in the students appropriate list using form submission data -break intervention effectiveness section into a logic module that returns directly to form persistence
   //-Return user to dashboard after creation